Digital Health Works Insights

 US market entry becomes more effective when teams stop treating it as a broad launch and start treating it as a commercialization system with a specific first buyer path.

-The more clearly you can define the first accounts, the buyer logic, the proof requirements, and the channel fit, the faster the first real revenue conversations become.
+The more clearly you can define the first accounts, buyer logic, proof requirements, channel fit, and support model, the faster the first real revenue conversations become.

 Read this article on Digital Health Works